goeiebook/creativelab/narrative.md

 ![the response][tweet]

 Is that sarcasm?
 I'm not socially adept.
-Maybe I wasn't clear.
+Maybe my message wasn't clear.
 This is confusing.
-But then something unanticipated happens: profile views and tweet impressions.
+But then something unanticipated happens: attention.
+Profile views and tweet impressions.
 Twitter analytics measures an increase of 1000%.

 ---

 Winter was finally coming to a close.
 The snow began to melt.
 When snow melts it leaves a distinctive aftermath.
 Piles of gravel, salt, and soggy cigarette butts.
 Like glacial till.
 Snowplow scars and single wet mittens.

-In a pile of detritus I found a rubber ball.
+In a pile of detritus I found a ball.
 I picked it up.
 Solid rubber, white, with a grey splotch.
 A lot of bounce.
-A dog toy.
+Probably a dog toy.
 I put it in my pocket.
-While walking, I thought to [tweet about the ball](https://twitter.com/goeiebook/status/709378927219728384).
-And formed a plan to carry the ball with me at all times.
-Because by carrying something at all times you're bound to discover something new.
+While walking, I thought to [tweet about it](https://twitter.com/goeiebook/status/709378927219728384), and formed a plan to carry it with me at all times.
+Because by doing so you increase the chance of discovering something new.

 ---